ZephyrTransport/zephyr-website/_projects/3-data-standards.md

 icon: fa-certificate
 category: Activities
 title: Data Standards
-description: This is important because...
+description: Develop and encourage the use of open data standards and interoperability across planning tools and related products.
 ---
-yeah data standards etc etc